ceci-bortolozzi/ceci-bortolozzi.github.io/_posts/2021-10-15-blockchain-nasa.md

 In 2018 the small town of Zuidhorn in the Netherlands decided to take their chances with blockchain.
 A tech enthusiast named Maarten Velthuijs promised a very new, complex and functional system for a poverty aid program.

-What in the past would have been a bureaucratic nightmare turned into a simple code that Each family could scan and get their bicycles, theatre tickets and other benefits.
+What in the past would have been a bureaucratic nightmare turned into a simple code that each family could scan and get their bicycles, theatre tickets and other benefits.

 The tiny town of Zuidhorn was suddenly on the map and won multiple prizes and awards for being pioneers in municipal work.
 A lot of IT projects came along and they were seen as the model town for Europe